 - 1/2 cup parmesan cheese, grated

-- Heat the olive oil and 1 Tbs butter in a large nonstick pan over medium high heat.
+- Heat olive oil and 1 tablespoon butter in a large nonstick pan over medium-high heat.
 Add the chicken and sprinkle with the seasoning.
 Sauté until the chicken is slightly browned and cooked through.
 Remove chicken from the pan and set aside.

 - Bring a pot of water to boil.
 Add the gnocchi and cook until they float to the top of the water (about 4 minutes).
 Drain and set aside.

-- While the gnocchi is cooking, add the butternut squash, garlic, and 1 Tbs butter to the pan you used for the chicken.
-Sauté for about 8 minutes, just until the squash is fork tender, but not mushy.
+- While the gnocchi is cooking, add the butternut squash, garlic, and 1 tablespoon butter to the pan you used for the chicken.
+Sauté for about 8 minutes, just until the squash is fork-tender, but not mushy.
 Add the kale and sauté an additional 2-3 minutes.

 Disclaimer: All brand recommendations are purely my own opinion.
 I am in no way sponsored by the brands mentioned or compensated by any brand for my recommendations.
 This post may also contain affiliate links which I may receive a small commission from (without any additional costs to you).
 The money earned from these commissions helps me to maintain this website.
 Thank you for your support!